hoobs-org/HOOBS/README.md

 Copyright (C) 2020 HOOBS Inc. All rights reserved.

 The products supplied are not certified for/to use with products of Apple Inc. / Alphabet Inc. / Google LLC / Amazon.com, Inc.
 HOOBS™ assumes no liability for wrong use of delivered products in connection with products from Apple Inc. / Alphabet Inc. / Google LLC / Amazon.com, Inc. or any other third party product.
 A warranty for legal deficiencies is excluded.
-HOOBS™ is not in any way afflilated or endorsed by Apple Inc. / Alphabet Inc. / Google LLC / Amazon.com, Inc. or any subsidiary companies related to Companies mentioned.
+HOOBS™ is not in any way afflilated or endorsed by Apple Inc. / Alphabet Inc. / Google LLC / Amazon.com, Inc. or any subsidiary companies related to companies mentioned.